nightscout/cgm-remote-monitor/README.md

 ### Split View

   Some users will need easy access to multiple Nightscout views at the same time.
 We have a special view for this case, accessed on /split path on your Nightscout URL.
-The view supports showing 2, 3, 4 and 8 way split window, where the content for the screen can be loaded from multiple Nightscout instances.
-Note you still need to host separate instances for each Nightscout being monitoried - these variables only add the ability to load multiple views into one browser page.
+The view supports any number of sites between 1 to 8 way split, where the content for the screen can be loaded from multiple Nightscout instances.
+Note you still need to host separate instances for each Nightscout being monitored including the one that hosts the split view page - these variables only add the ability to load multiple views into one browser page.
 To set the URLs from which the content is loaded, set:
   * `FRAME_URL_1` - URL where content is loaded, for the first view (increment the number up to 8 to get more views)
   * `FRAME_NAME_1` - Name for the first split view portion of the screen (increment the number to name more views)